Gianni Poposki - vox

 As a result band released completly acoustic record under the name TRANSNATURA in 2016 and as double LP in 2017.

 In 2018 band started working on next studio album 'Reforma - tribute to Laibach'.
 The album will feature 7 re-makes of legendary Slovenian avant-garde act Laibach.
 Album also features three famous special guest (David Vincent, Attila Csihar, Jorgen Munkeby), renowned visual artist (Valnoir of Metastazis) and award winning producer (Henrik Udd)!

-Album is planned to be released in 2020.
+Album is planned to be released May 2021.